Build Journal¶

 This series documents what it actually looks like to build AI security tools — the design decisions, the hard lessons, and the methodology that makes the difference between a demo and a deployment.

-A local-first AI penetration testing agent built on a laptop GPU, fine-tuned on its own operational data, and designed from the first commit to meet the evidentiary standards that regulated environments actually require.
+A local-first AI security operations agent built on a laptop GPU, fine-tuned on its own operational data, and designed from the first commit to meet the evidentiary standards that regulated environments actually require.

 The demo works.
 The model is capable.
 So why does the tool fall apart before it reaches production?
 What I found when I started pulling on that thread.